If you live in the Collier Mosquito Control District (CMCD), you have choices for two of its Board seats on your ballot: Seat 4 and Seat 5.

 These are reasonable things to be concerned about, if true, but nothing I’d personally been aware of.
 So what could I do to be an informed voter for candidates for a Board I know nothing about?

 I tried to approach the task systematically and objectively, and struggled mightily to avoid getting too far into the weeds (no pun intended).
-In this post, I’ll share what I did, what I learned, and how I will vote:
+In this post, I’ll share what I did, and what I learned.

 The Collier Mosquito Control District (CMCD)